ismaelwarnants/Apollo/README.md

      alt="Get it on F-Droid"
      height="80">](https://f-droid.org/packages/org.nuclearfog.apollo/)

-Or download the latest APK from the [Releases Section](https://github.com/nuclearfog/Apollo-Music/releases/latest).
+Or download the latest APK from the releases section.

 ## What's new